ADVERTISING

 ERC project BARB publishes key study in "Nature Physics"

-More precise radiotherapy through dual application
+More precise radiation therapy through dual application

 Professor Marco Durante , head of the Biophysics Department at GSI and project coordinator, explains: “The new idea of using the same beam for treatment and for imaging during therapy can pave the way for even more precise and versatile applications.”